Benonking/Benonking/README.md

 ### Hi there 👋, I'm Benon
 ### Software Developer || Data analyst
-##### An ambitious software engineer with strong command in C, python, JavaScript, HTML,CSS, SQL database, Constant learner and ability to adapt to new technologies.
+##### An ambitious software engineer with strong command in C, python, JavaScript, HTML,CSS, SQL database, A Constant learner and ability to adapt to new technologies.
 Possess strong communication and team management skills.
 I also posses skills in data analytics like EDA, predictive modeling with all the common prediction models, data visualization and story telling

 Skills: C/ JS/ PYTHON/ML/DATA ANALYTICS/SQL/CSS/HTML